-Members of the eating disorder community, including affected individuals and their families, professionals, researchers and policy makers, have united virtually to increase access to accurate information, eradicate myths and collectively advocate for resources and policy change.
-The first World Eating Disorders Action Day will take place on June 2, 2016 and generate information virtually around the globe.
+Members of the eating disorder community, including affected individuals and their families, professionals, researchers, and policy makers, have united virtually to increase access to accurate information, eradicate myths and collectively advocate for resources and policy change.
+The first World Eating Disorders Action Day took place on June 2, 2016 and generated information virtually around the globe.

-Through virtual and country specific activism, World Eating Disorders Action Day will advance the understanding of eating disorders as treatable genetically-linked illnesses that affect a large cross-section of the world’s population, embraces diversity, and raises awareness amongst policy makers to allocate resources and establish coherent national systems.
-Furthermore, the Day offers new connections and global partnerships, grows the advocacy base and creates opportunities for additional actions for change at an international level.
+Through virtual and country specific activism, World Eating Disorders Action Day will advance the understanding of eating disorders as treatable genetically-linked illnesses that affect a large cross-section of the world’s population, embrace diversity, and raise awareness amongst policy makers to allocate resources and establish coherent national systems.
+Furthermore, the Day offers new connections and global partnerships, grows the advocacy base, and creates opportunities for additional actions for change at an international level.

 Who is Involved?

 Over 200 organizations from more than 40 countries and 1000s of activists from around the world.
 A Steering Committee comprised of the Academy for Eating Disorders, Author June Alexander, Beating Eating Disorders, BingeBehavior.com, Eating Disorders Parent Support, Elephant in the Room Foundation, Families Empowered and Supporting Treatment of Eating Disorders/F.E.A.S.T, International Eating Disorders Action, Nalgona Positivity Pride, National Association of Males with Eating Disorders, National Eating Disorders Association, Not All Black Girls Know How to Eat, and Trans Folx Fighting Eating Disorders will provide guidance and represent communities across the globe.

 If you would like to be involved as a Participating Group see our Participation Principles.